 Pictured Recipe: Quinoa Avocado Salad

-Easy to eat morning, noon or night, whole grains can sneak extra protein into meals even though we typically think of them as carbohydrate sources.
-Many varieties are naturally high in protein, not to mention they deliver fiber, vitamins and minerals to your diet.
+Even though we typically think of them as carbohydrate sources, whole grains can sneak extra protein into any meal.
+Many varieties are naturally high in protein—not to mention they deliver fiber, vitamins and minerals to your diet.
 To boost your daily grain intake, start your day with a warm bowl of oatmeal, keep lunch fresh with a quinoa salad or end your evening with wild rice-stuffed peppers for dinner.

 Pictured Recipe: Roasted Gnocchi & Brussels Sprouts with Meyer Lemon Vinaigrette